Fermented Horseradish Pickles with Dill and Garlic

 If you decide to use fresh horseradish in this recipe and want to share your experience, let us know how it goes in the comments!

-We tracked our horseradish pickles throughout fermentation.
-If you follow our recipe and directions, your timeline should match ours approximately.
-This timeline is for pickles fermented at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions.
+As always, I tracked these pickles through the whole fermentation process, so I can tell you all about the sensory cues to watch for as they ferment!
+This timeline is for pickles fermented at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions, but will follow the same pattern.

 72 hours – 7 days: After 72 hours, you should start to see lots of bubbles.
-You need to burp the jar if you are using a standard mason jar and lid.
+You need to burp the jar if you are using a rust-proof mason jar lid (as I recommend).
 Cucumbers in this stage should change color from vibrant green to pale olive.
 You will also notice the brine becomes very cloudy.
-Leuconostoc bacteria begin to thrive, producing large amounts of carbon dioxide and acetic acid.
-Gram-negative organisms die off during this time.
+Leuconostoc bacteria begin to thrive, producing lots of carbon dioxide and acetic acid.
+You can open the jar whenever to ensure everything is submerged and the lid stays clean.
+If anything is floating to the surface, scoop it out with a clean spoon.
+If the lid looks dirty at all, wash it with hot, soapy water, then place it back on the jar.

-7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
-The mixture will become cloudy and start to develop a pleasantly sour smell.
-Lactobacillus species are most abundant during this time period.
+7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three of fermentation.
+The brine will be quite cloudy and start to develop a pleasantly sour smell.
+You’ll probably start to see sediment at the bottom of the jar, and the bubbles will stop completely.
+Lactobacillus species are most abundant.

-12 – 14 days: Lactobacillus makes up the majority or all of the microbial population.
-They produce copious amounts of lactic acid, making the horseradish pickles smell even more pleasantly sour.
-At this time, you can smell, taste, and refrigerate.
+12 – 14 days: Lactobacillus makes up the majority or all of the microbial population now.
+They produce copious amounts of lactic acid, making the pickles smell even more pleasantly sour.
+At this time, you can smell, taste, and refrigerate!
+The pickles should have a pH of 4 or below.
+They are now super probiotic and well preserved.

 What if my horseradish pickles are too salty?